Jisi-A/CPT113-HACKATHON2/README.md

 Below is the explanation for each of the nodes in the linked list.

-	1st Node stores the player’s health.
+o	NODE 1: stores the player’s health.

-	2nd Node will record if the player has talked to the swordsmith before.
+o	NODE 2: Record if the player has talked to the swordsmith before.

-	3rd Node will record if the player has talked to the Jester before.
+o	NODE 3: Record if the player has talked to the Jester before.

-	4th Node will record if the player has talked to the Wizard before.
+o	NODE 4: Record if the player has talked to the Wizard before.

-	5th Node is to record if the player has received the sword, sorcerer slayer.
+o	NODE 5: Record if the player has received the sword, sorcerer slayer.

-	6th Node is to take note of the amount the coins the player has earned.
+o	NODE 6: Records of the amount the coins the player has earned.

-	7th Node will record if the player has unlocked the hidden storyline for Swordsmith
+o	NODE 7: Record if the player has unlocked the hidden storyline for Swordsmith

-	8th Node will record if the player has received the great sword
+o	NODE 8: Record if the player has received the great sword

-	9th Node will record if the player has unlocked the hidden storyline for Jester
+o	NODE 9: Record if the player has unlocked the hidden storyline for Jester

-	10th Node will record if the player has received the shield
+o	NODE 10: Record if the player has received the shield

-	11th Node will record if the player has received the Witch Hunt Bomb
+o	NODE 11: Record if the player has received the Witch Hunt Bomb

-	12th Node will record if the player has received the Anti-Sorcerer Magic Book
+o	NODE 12: Record if the player has received the Anti-Sorcerer Magic Book

-	13th Node will record if the player has received the History Book
+o	NODE 13: Record if the player has received the History Book

-	14th Node will record if the player has
+o	NODE 14: Record if the player has

-	15th Node will record the day the player is on.
+o	NODE 15: Record the day the player is on.